 2. Contestants will receive a wristband at sign-up.
 Only those wearing a wristband will be allowed in the arena for the event.

 3. The contest will be started by an Arena Official once all contestants have entered the arena.
 Calves are released into the arena, some with ribbons on their tails.
 When the Arena Official shoots the start gun, contestants try to remove any part of the ribbon that has been attached to the tail of a calf and return this to the Arena Official.
 Once all the ribbons have been removed form the calves' tails, the contest is over.

-4. The first place winner receives a trophy.
-Second and third places receive a medal.
-All other contestants receive a prize for their participation.
+4. First, second and third place receive a medal.
+All other contestants receive a small prize for their participation.